-This is record current work and work in progress.
+This is a record of current work and work in progress:

 As an artist, I love the idea that there is a huge art community here online to connect to.
 I have a lot to say about that, which you can read in my blog.
 Basically, I welcome the paradigm shift an online presence invites.